-In 2020, I was honored to be invited to keynote the Oracle Analytics Summit, where I’ll be sharing examples of how Oracle tech, specifically Oracle Analytics has been used in the Data for Good movement.
+In 2020, I was invited to keynote the Oracle Analytics Summit, where I shared examples of how Oracle tech, specifically Oracle Analytics has been used in the Data for Good movement.
 “Technology itself will not save the world, however it’s because of technology that we will be able to derive new insights, leading us to change the way we live for the better.
 Tech and data can be used as a strong enabler for the people that will eventually take action in solving the world’s most pressing problems.”

 #Data4Good is an independent initiative in the data and analytics communities that is tailored for different data user groups to their own specific user engagement goals, themes and analytics proficiency levels.
 “Data4Good is a movement that brings like-minded people together to utilise their skills, knowledge and passion to help make a positive impact on the world.
 There is so much underutilised data out there that could be harnessed to create a positive impact on health, education, human rights, the environment and much more.”